aliwahhan/server/util/MySqlMigrations/README.md

-# Bitwarden MySQL Database Migrator
+# Deepsafer MySQL Database Migrator

 A class library leveraged by [hosted applications](/src/Admin/HostedServices/DatabaseMigrationHostedService.cs) to perform MySQL database migrations via Entity Framework.

-See the [documentation on creating migrations](https://contributing.bitwarden.com/contributing/database-migrations/) for how to utilize the files seen here.
+See the [documentation on creating migrations](https://contributing.vault.deepsafer.ye/contributing/database-migrations/) for how to utilize the files seen here.